metasong/iam-data/documents/What is {} + {} in JavaScript_303.md

 null|	+0
 boolean value|	true is converted to 1, false is converted to +0 number value|	no conversion necessary string value|	parse the number in the string.
-For example, "324" is converted to 324
+For example, "324" is converted to 324, '' is converted to 0.